13 Feb Who Are You? Where Did You Come From?

 Hugo was my breath of fresh air though and my cure to panic attacks!
 As soon as he arrived everything else in life seemed irrelevant and all of the crazy worries I’d previously had just melted away.
 He saved me.

 Call us mad but when Hugo was just a few months old we decided to have another baby and 17 months after Hugo arrived along came Teddy Erek, who completed us.
 I know, his middle name is a bit unusual, this is because it’s a blend of two names.
-My dad, Derek and my angel nephew who lives in heaven, Eli.
+My dad (Derek) and my angel nephew who lives in heaven (Eli).
 Derek and Eli make Erek.

-These two beautiful boys are now two and three years old and they are my everything.
+These two beautiful boys are now three and four years old and they are my everything.
 I struggle to put words together to describe how they make me feel or the love I have for them.
 They are both so different on so many levels but exactly the same at the same time.
-They are both scary clever and insanely beautiful if I do say so myself.
+They are both scary clever and insanely beautiful, if I do say so myself.
 One is such a good boy in every possible way with a heart of gold and is every mothers dream.
 The other has so much love in him but also has a wicked sense of humour and a rather cheeky side… but I’ll let you figure out which is which!
 They both keep me on my toes and life has been crazy since they arrived.
 It’s very loud (which Farmer Ben hates) and we are constantly on the go but I love it, even on the days where I’m pulling out my hair because I have two nutty children running around my feet playing pirate chase games or really bad hide and seek games where one will literally shout “where are you?” and the other will shout from the distance “Here!”

 But it’s all part of the fun right?